linode/apl-core/docs/automations.md

 ##### NOTE

-`mutations` of new `locations` can be introduced, but make sure to specify the RHS as the mutation to execute!
+`mutations` of new `locations` can be introduced, but make sure to specify the RHS (= Right Hand Side, ie. the value for a given key) as the mutation to execute!

 E.g. the following migration is incorrect: